-This is an emergency action plan, essentially a collation of existing knowledge that facilitates the implementation of initial conservation actions.
-No workshop has been undertaken, but it is expected that the EAAFP Baer's Pochard Task Force will convene experts to discuss the implementation of this Plan at the earliest opportunity in 2015.
-Given the status of Baer's Pochard, it is recommended that this Plan is reviewed annually until at least 2019.
+This is an emergency Action Plan, essentially a collation of existing knowledge that facilitates the implementation of initial conservation actions.
+No workshop has been undertaken, but it is expected that the EAAFP Baer's Pochard Task Force will convene experts to discuss the implementation of this Plan at the earliest opportunity.
+Given the status of Baer's Pochard, it is recommended that this Plan be reviewed annually until at least 2019.